-Financing Project # Project Name Grants \$ Reserve Transfers \$ Parkland Dedication \$ Development Charges \$ Other \$ Debenture \$ Total Financing \$ RD 03-23 Design - Pancake: Pelham St to Haist St - 300,000 - - - - 300,000
+Financing Project # - Project Name Grants \$ Reserve Transfers \$ Parkland Dedication \$ Development Charges \$ Other \$ Debenture \$ Total Financing \$ RD 03-23 Design - Pancake: Pelham St to Haist St - 300,000 - - - - 300,000

-Project # Project Name Description Justification Approved Budget \$ RD 04-23 LED Streetlight Replacement Year 2 This project involves the conversion of the existing streetlight plant with new LED luminaries.
-The Town operates and maintains 1322 streetlights.
-The first Phase of the project will include an investment grade audit and the conversion of existing streetlights up to a value of \$250,000.
-The LED conversion project will result in a streetlight network with lower overall operating and maintenance costs.
+Project # Project Name Description Justification Approved Budget \$ RD 04-23 LED Streetlight Replacement Year 2 This project involves the conversion The LED conversion project will result in a streetlight network with lower overall operating and maintenance costs.
 It is expected that the annual savings once the entire network is converted is approximately \$160,000 per year representing a 74% savings.
 700,000 RD 05-23 Concrete Repair & Replacement Program This capital project is used to repair and replace damaged concrete sidewalk and concrete curb and gutter segments throughout the Town that do not meet minimum maintenance standards.
 This capital project is required in order to provide concrete sidewalks and curb and gutter segments on our urban roadways which meet MMS and which provide safe movement of traffic and pedestrians.
 This project focuses on repairing and replacing damaged sections of concrete sidewalk and curb that present a safety risk to the residents of the Town.
 110,000

-Financing Project # Project Name Grants \$ Reserve Transfers \$ Development Charges \$ Other \$ Debenture \$ Total Financing \$ RD 04-23 LED Streetlight Replacement Year 2 - 700,000 - - - - 700,000 RD 05-23 Concrete Repair & Replacement Program - 110,000 - - - - 110,000
+Financing Project # Project Name Grants \$ Reserve Transfers \$ Parkland Dedication \$ Development Charges \$ Other \$ Debenture \$ Total Financing \$ RD 04-23 LED Streetlight Replacement Year 2 - 700,000 - - - - 700,000 RD 05-23 Concrete Repair & Replacement Program - 110,000 - - - - 110,000